Signature Journey Collection Japan Tour Itineraries

 Journey to Onta the following morning of day two will bring you back to the stone ages where rustic pottery is made before one’s eyes.
 A giant mallet fed by a river running through the center of Onta adorns this small village where one can see rocks crushed to make clay in this age-old setting of stone kilns.
 Moving onward you will travel through central Kyushu to the pottery town of Karatsu located on the Sea of Japan coast where you will spend the evening at a splendid Japanese inn.
 One of Japan’s world-renowned pottery towns, Karatsu is a must-see for yakimono (pottery or ceramic ware) fans.
 Already a well-known pottery town, Karatsu’s Korean influences elevated it from useful ceramic ware to art.
 Karatsu-made vessels are some of the finest in Japan.
 Spend the night at a lovely Japanese inn that will make you feel right at home.

 On day three, you will visit Imari and Arita, the towns from which the styles of Japanese ceramics most well known in the West derives their name.
 Arita, the cradle of porcelain manufacturing in Japan, is a quiet town among mountains, located in the western part of Saga.
 Ri Sampei, a potter from Korea, discovered a fine-quality white porcelain mineral in Mt.
 Arita-Izumi-Yama.
 This was the beginning of Arita’s development into an internationally known town of porcelain.
 Imari is most notable because of Imari porcelain, which is the European collectors’ name for Japanese porcelain made in the town of Arita.
-Try pottery making among the worlds finest in an intimate setting and visit the magnificent Imaemon Museum of Ceramic Antiques.
+Visit the magnificent Imaemon Museum of Ceramic Antiques.
 After a day spent seeing beautiful ceramics, you will journey southward along glistening Omura Bay to the mountain resort of Unzen on the Shimabara Peninsula where you will spend the evening at a lovely inn in the midst of wooded surroundings.

 The following morning of day four you will be driven to Nagasaki where you will be introduced to Koshi-byo Confucian Temple, one of the few beautiful shrines dedicated to the Chinese philosopher Confucius in Japan and Nagasaki Peace Park commemorating the atomic bombing of Nagasaki on August 9, 1945.
 A monument around a black pillar marks the atomic explosion’s epicenter in the nearby Hypocenter Park.